 SFP works closely with the NFI Crab Council and the Indonesia Blue Swimming Crab Association (APRI) to assist with FIP activities through technical advice and support.
 Read more about recent activities to support the work of the NFI Crab Council and APRI.

-- Control document and audit system: Read SFP’s recent blog post about progress toward implementation of this system for Indonesian blue swimming crab:
+- Control document and audit system: Read SFP’s recent blog post about progress toward implementation of this system for Indonesian blue swimming crab (follows below)

 It’s been nearly a year now since organizers of a national-level fishery improvement project (FIP) for blue swimming crab (BSC) in Indonesia took the critical step of instituting a control document.
 Now comes the real test: Will the supply chain participants comply with the conditions set in the document?
 While the auditing process is still in the early phase, initial results are promising, leaving us at SFP feeling very optimistic for the future use of this supply chain accountability tool.